 If your child is arrested and detained at a Los Angeles County juvenile hall, the first thing you should know is that you cannot post bail to get him or her released.
 Unlike adult criminal cases, there is no bail in juvenile cases.

-You should contact a qualified juvenile delinquency attorney to discuss your options.
+You should contact a qualified juvenile delinquency attorney to discuss the options in your juvenile defense case.
 Even if you do not contact an attorney, your child will still be appointed a Public Defender or other appointed lawyer once he or she goes to court.

 When Does My Child Go To Court?